Cetrelia: Description

 The presence or absence of reproductive propagules such as isidia, soredia, and lobules are important physical characters in the taxonomy of Cetrelia.
 Isidia are rare in the genus, being associated only with C. braunsiana and C. isidiata.
 Soredia are common; with the exception of C. alaskana, all species are sorediate.
 The soredia are fine and powdery, and produced on the edge of lobes as continual marginal soralia, which often need magnification to be seen.
 Lobulae are tiny lobes on the upper surface and margins of the thallus.
 They are found in C. japonica, C. sinensis, and C. pseudolivetorum.

 Morphological characters or chemical characters alone are not enough to distinguish between species in Cetrelia and they should be considered together.
 For example, C. pseudolivetorum and C. japonica are difficult to distinguish with only a brief physical examination, and are often incorrectly labeled in collections in locations where both species occur.
 However, they can be identified by checking the colour reaction of C (sodium hypochlorite): a positive reaction (C+), indicates the presence of olivetoric acid, which only occurs in C. pseudolivetorum.
-In contrast, C. chicitae and C. braunsiana produce the same secondary compounds, and so cannot be distinguished by spot tests or thin-layer chromatography.
+In contrast, C. chicitae and C. braunsiana produce the same secondary compounds, and so cannot be distinguished by spot tests or TLC.
 However, they are readily distinguishable through examination: C. chicitae has soredia on its margin, while C. braunsiana has isidia.

 Cetrelia lichens resemble somewhat those in genus Parmotrema, but species of the latter never have pseudocyphellae and usually have cilia on the margin.
 Platismatia is another morphologically similar genus, but it differs from Cetrelia in always lacking caperatic acid.
 Cetreliopsis is a genus segregated from Cetreliopsis in 1980.
 Although superficially similar, Cetreliopsis lichens have a distinct secondary chemistry: they contain usnic acid in the upper cortex, and orcinol depsidones in the medulla.